 “Kim there’s people that are dying”.

-Now to give the aforementioned “Karen” some slack, it really is a pain in the ass when you’re recording yourself either for social media flexing purposes or for form check purposes.
+Now to give the aforementioned “Karen” some slack, it really is a pain in the ass when you’re recording yourself either for social media flexing purposes or for form check purposes and someone walks in front of the camera.
 I’ve been in these situations and it’s super annoying when you think you’re gonna have a sweet ass video with performing something cool while looking all badass and what not only to find out that you got photobombed by a random dude passing by.

 On the other hand, it’s not your personal gym, there are other paying members who don’t have to respect your tik tok in the making.
 If that woman for some reason wanted to be a dick, she could have easily stood behind miss Lissette for the next 20 minutes, just annoying the life out her for the hell of it and no one could stop her.

-Here’s a personal message from me to miss Lissette and everyone that agrees with her point of view; you’re not Martin Scorsese and your stretching video is not Goodfellas or the next “Jujimufu-doing-splits-with-a-loaded-barbell-over-his-head” viral video.
-If you want personal space to film yourself in a public gym, try working out at times when there’s less(or none at all) people.
+Here’s a personal message from me to miss Lissette and everyone that agrees with her point of view; you’re not Martin Scorsese and your stretching video is not Goodfellas.
+Nor is it the next “Jujimufu-doing-splits-with-a-loaded-barbell-over-his-head” viral video.
+If you want personal space to film yourself in a public gym, try working out at times when there are less(or none at all) people.
 You can also try going to a gym that’s less crowded or a gym that’s more social media influencer friendly.
-I personally am not aware of any, but I’m sure there’s gotta be one where there is a dozen tik tokers who respect the hustle and don’t interrupt other tik-tokers doing tik-tok dance or tik-tok stretching videos.
+I personally am not aware of any, but I’m sure there’s gotta be one where there are a dozen tik tokers who respect the hustle and don’t interrupt other tik-tokers doing tik-tok dance or tik-tok stretching videos.